 This made the tweeters tweet their own stories with the hashtag #shareAcoke and the people owned the brand.

-Make it Easier for Your Audience to Join Hashtagged Discussion
+8. Make it Easier for Your Audience to Join Hashtag Discussion

 To engage more people, you have to encourage them to join discussion.
-Furthermore, reduce the barriers for entry as much as you can.
+Furthermore, reduce the barriers to entry as much as you can.
 Make the topic of discussion as interesting as possible or use a reward to encourage people to take part.
-An interesting topic will always catch people’s attention and induce them to always participate.
-When people learn that it is a competition by the one who is actively involved in the conversation and there is a reward thereafter, your hashtag will capture a wide region.
+An interesting topic will always catch people’s attention and induce them always to participate.
+When people learn that it is a competition by the one who is actively involved in the conversation and there is a reward after that, your hashtag will capture a wide region.
 Furthermore, it can be used for other business activities such as brand promotion.
 For instance, #whoKnowsAvirginTeen urges people to join the conversation as the topic is interesting.
-It is hard to find a teenager who is primarily a virgin nowadays and you can expect all sorts of humorous expressions.
+It gets harder to find a teenager who is a virgin, and you can expect all sorts of humorous expressions.

 It will be of no use to use an outdated hashtag or rather one that addresses an event that has already happened.
 You must know the correct time to execute your hashtag depending on the current trends or something you expect to happen in the future.

 When coming up with a hashtag, make it lofty and relatable.
 You should pick a hashtag that is relevant and inspiring on its own outside your brand.
-This will make it communicate strongly what you desire to inform your target population.
+A targeted hashtag will make it communicate strongly what you desire to inform your target population.

 A good example of an inspiring hashtag is #lestweforget2007.
-This is a powerful hashtag relating to what happened in the year 2007 in Kenya during the post-election violence.
+It’s a powerful hashtag relating to what happened in the year 2007 in Kenya during the post-election violence.
 This hashtag inspires people to embrace unity and shun away tribalism to avoid such crises.

 Photo credit: Unsplash